Ptico/dom-poc/docs/CONCEPTS.md

 # Concepts

-The main idea is to use as much knoledge of the template as we can to avoid unnecessary computations and operations.
+The main idea is to use as much knowledge of the template as we can, to avoid unnecessary computations and operations.

 There is 3 types of optimizations: